Unitary Patent & Unified Patent Court

 Navigating the UPC with expertise

 Berggren is a full-service IP firm with experienced litigators and patent attorneys under one roof.
-With more than 30 lawyers and European Patent Attorneys qualified to represent clients before the Unified Patent Court, Berggren is strongly positioned to help our clients protect their inventions and enforce their patents across Europe in the new Unitary Patent and Unified Patent Court system.
+With more than 30 lawyers and European Patent Attorneys qualified to represent clients before the Unified Patent Court, Berggren is strongly positioned to help clients protect their inventions and enforce their patents across Europe in the new Unitary Patent and Unified Patent Court system.

-Berggren’s UPC representatives have extensive experience in the existing national patent litigation regime as well as the EPO’s opposition and appeal procedures.
+Berggren’s UPC representatives have extensive experience in the existing national patent litigation regimes as well as the EPO’s opposition and appeal procedures.
 With both the legal and technical expertise required to effectively handle all contentious patent work under one roof, Berggren is a one-stop-shop for the enforcement and defence in pan-European patent litigation.

 Need advice?

 Our team is ready to help you navigate the new UPC landscape.
-For more information about you can use the new system to your advantage, get in touch with one of our professionals.
+For more information about how you can use the new system to your advantage, get in touch with one of our professionals.

 To view a full list of our UPC representatives, click here.